Pet emergency service has been welcoming dogs into the office for almost 20 years

-Mark Ross, chief executive of Vets Now, who are among the sponsors of Bring Your Dog to Work Day on June 21, said: “I’d encourage any company considering a dog-friendly office to give it a go.
+Mark Ross, chief executive of Vets Now, said: “I’d encourage any company considering a dog-friendly office to give it a go.

 “I don’t think there are many businesses that have been welcoming dogs into their offices for as long as Vets Now.

 “But we’re proud to have pioneered this and it’s proven to be a real boon for our staff.
 The whole experience has been overwhelmingly positive for us.

 “There are several benefits to having dogs in the workplace.
 For example, research shows they help lower stress among staff.

 “But in addition to that, studies show they also help increase cooperation and people who have dogs at their feet are perceived as more friendly and approachable.”

 “It also gets people on their feet, away from their desks, helping foster discussion and collaboration.”

 Created by pet health company HOWND, Bring Your Dog to Work Day encourages people across the country to bring their four-legged friends into the office in the name of raising money for pet charities.

 The organisers claim having dogs in the office helps increase job satisfaction, team co-operation and morale among staff.